 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Douglas E. McCann is a Principal in the Delaware office of Fish & Richardson.
+Douglas E. McCann is a principal in the Delaware office of Fish & Richardson P.C.
 He leads and tries cases for some of the world’s best known companies in critical patent cases.
 He has worked for both plaintiffs and defendants in a variety of industries.
-Doug’s practice...
+Doug’s practice has an emphasis on life sciences and biotech litigation, and...